Brain Tumors in Children

 of the brain are:

-- Cerebrum.
+Cerebrum.
 This is the front of the brain.
-The cerebrum has two sides, the right and left hemispheres.
+The cerebrum has 2 halves, the right and left hemispheres.

-It controls thoughts, emotions, and speech, and movement.
+It controls thoughts, emotions, speech, and movement.
 It also helps with understanding

 information from the senses.
 This includes seeing, hearing, smelling, touching, and